Khosrow and Shirin: Plot

 In Armenia, Khosrow finally meets Shirin and is welcomed by her.
-Shirin, however, does not agree to marry Khosrow; unless Khosrow first claims his country back from Bahrām Chobin.
+Shirin, however, will not agree to marry Khosrow unless he first claims his country back from Bahrām Chobin.
 Thus, Khosrow leaves Shirin in Armenia and goes to Constantinople.
 The Caesar agrees to assist him against Bahrām Chobin on condition that he marry his daughter Mariam.
 Khosrow is also forced to promise not to marry any one else as long as Mariam is alive.
 Khosrow succeeds in defeating his enemy and reclaims his throne.
 Mariam, out of jealousy, keeps Khosrow away from Shirin.

-Meanwhile, a sculptor named Farhad falls in love with Shirin and becomes Khosrow's love-rival.
+Meanwhile, a sculptor named Farhad falls in love with Shirin and becomes Khosrow's rival in love.
 Khosrow cannot abide Farhad, so he sends him as an exile to Behistun mountain with the impossible task of carving stairs out of the cliff rocks.
 Farhad begins his task hoping that Khosrow will allow him to marry Shirin.
 Yet, Khosrow sends a messenger to Farhad and gives him false news of Shirin's death.
 Hearing this false news, Farhad throws himself from the mountaintop and dies.
 Khosrow writes a letter to Shirin, expressing his regret for Farhad's death.
 Soon after this incident, Mariam also dies.
 According to Ferdowsi's version, it was Shirin who secretly poisoned Mariam.
 Shirin replies to Khosrow's letter with another satirical letter of condolences.

-Khosrow, before proposing marriage to Shirin, tries to have intimacy with another woman named Shekar in Isfahan, which further delays the lovers' union.
+Khosrow, before proposing marriage to Shirin, tries to get intimate with another woman named Shekar in Isfahan, which further delays the lovers' union.
 Finally, Khosrow goes to Shirin's castle to see her.
-Shirin, seeing that Khosrow is drunk, does not let him in the castle.
+Shirin, seeing that Khosrow is drunk, does not let him into the castle.
 She particularly reproaches Khosrow for his intimacy with Shekar.
 Khosrow, sad and rejected, returns to his palace.

 Shirin eventually consents to marry Khosrow after several romantic and heroic episodes.
 Yet, Shiroyeh, Khosrow's son from his wife Mariam, is also in love with Shirin.
-Shiroyeh finally murders his father Khosrow and sends a messenger to Shirin conveying that after one week, she would have to marry him.
+Shiroyeh finally murders his father and sends a messenger to Shirin conveying that after one week, she would have to marry him.
 Shirin, in order to avoid marrying Shiroyeh, kills herself.
 Khosrow and Shirin were buried together in the same grave.